 - Assist students in the identification and recognition of their gifts, interests and aptitudes, aiding in the exploration of value and meaning as it relates to vocation and service.

-- Assist students develop a life direction in order to make informed choices about activities, courses, majors, post-graduate work and study.
+- Provide opportunities for students to make informed choices about activities, courses, majors, post-graduate work and study.

 - Help students become effective members of the community while at Earlham College and beyond as they enter the workforce as alumni.

 College is a time for learning, maturing, and developing or deepening a worldview.
 It is a time to clarify commitments and focus energies, to discover new worlds and possibilities.
 For many it is a time of discerning a life trajectory, getting a sense of direction and beginning to gather experiences and skills that will assist in moving forward.
-The staff of the CIL understands this process of life discernment happens throughout and beyond college, and wants very much to offer our expertise and assistance to current students and alumni of the College.
-There are a large number of programs and resources that can be helpful in this process of self-discovery:
+The staff of the CIL understands that this process of life discernment happens throughout and beyond college and assists both current students and alumni.
+Programs and resources that can be helpful in this process of self-discovery include:

 Earlham has had a longstanding commitment to volunteer service.
 Students are involved locally, nationally and internationally with direct service, humanitarian assistance and campaigns for social justice.
 Equipping and encouraging students to engage in such activities is one of the ways the college strives to achieve its mission “to educate morally sensitive leaders for future generations.”